binita-khua/FinalDBT-Final-Spring24-Group03/README.md

    - Define entities, relationships, and constraints.
    - Ensure the database is containerized and works in a Docker environment.

-3. **Data Migration:**
-   - Implement a migration script that populates each table with at least three rows of data for testing and demonstration purposes.

 ### **Binita Khua: CRUD Operations & Unit Testing**
 1. **CRUD Implementation:**